Selective metallization of plastic parts for the aerospace and defense industrie

 Glass-fiber-reinforced PPS LRU enclosure — Selective Ni/Cu/Ni EMC shielding

-DEMGY Solution: DFM co-design with the Tier 1 engineering team; electroless Cu (10 µm) + Ni (5 µm) plating on internal surfaces and mounting flanges; precise masking of connector areas (tolerance ±0.08 mm); ASTM B571 adhesion test on qualification samples per batch.
+DEMGY Solution: DFM co-design with the Tier 1 engineering team; electroless Cu (10 µm) + Ni (5 µm) plating on internal surfaces and mounting flanges; precise masking of connector areas (tolerance ±0.08 mm); ASTM B571 adhesion test on qualification samples by batch.

 Use Cases · Navigation